Ages 4 to 104! Try out Minecraft's "Hour of Code" (programming)

 2016-06-28_18h22_01

-Drag and drop the block and Steve will move accordingly.
+Drag and drop the block, and Steve will move accordingly.

 2016-06-28_18h23_44

-You have successfully completed Puzzle 1.
+You've successfully completed Puzzle 1!

 2016-06-28_18h31_07